App Flow Overhaul

 Pre-filled redundant account information

-To minimize disruption for existing customers and gather validation data, I used a phased rollout strategy to test and refine the simplified workflow with new customers before launching to all accounts.
+To minimize risk for existing customers and gather validation data, I created a phased rollout strategy to test and refine the simplified workflow with new customers first before launching to all accounts across 9 supported languages.

-In addition to measuring with product analytics, I created a post-completion survey to measure ease of use and gather direct feedback from new sign-ups.
-In post-completion surveys, new customers rated the experience as an average of 5.89 out of 7 in the first 3 months, exceeding expectations against a goal of 5+.
-It sustained a strong performance with a 5.84 average at 6 months.
+In addition to product analytics, I created post-completion surveys to gather direct feedback from new sign-ups and measure the new flow’s ease of use.
+New customers rated the experience as an average 5.89 out of 7 in the first 3 months, exceeding expectations against a goal of 5+.
+It sustained a consistent strong performance of 5.84 average over 6 months.

 This isn't a support issue, just wanted to say that the recent change to the [email checklist] UI is a big improvement, makes it much easier to input a mailing's settings and review them for accuracy all on one page.